PGA - Scoring Average Confidence Intervals (No R)

 View the course at Augusta National here

 As mentioned before, only the best players and previous winners can compete in the tournament.
 With that being said, the Masters is one of the few tournaments that players from the newly created LIV golf tour can play in, although they are mostly qualifying because of their past performances at the Masters before they joined LIV golf.
-This leads to a mixture of regular PGA professionals, LIV professionals, Amateurs, and Seniors playing in the Masters in 2023.
+This leads to a mixture of regular PGA Tour professionals, LIV golfers, Amateurs, and Seniors playing in the Masters in 2023.

 The focus for this module is confidence intervals and hypothesis testing for the true mean scores for different groups of players at Augusta National.